-You will receive a 32° lapel pin and publication from the Scottish Rite entitled “A Bridge to Light.”
+You will receive a publication from the Dallas Scottish Rite entitled “A Bridge to Light.”
 This book provides a concise explanation of the teachings, symbolism, and history of each degree and is an important publication for your personal review and study.
 At the conclusion of the degrees, you will receive a packet of various publications and items of interest.

-32° Scottish Rite caps are presented to Candidates by the Sovereign Grand Inspector General in Texas.
+32° Scottish Rite caps are presented to Candidates at the 1st Stated Meeting following the reunion.
 The Black Cap Ceremony is performed two times a year.
 Your Lady and any family members and friends you wish to invite are welcome.
 Caps must be worn at Stated Meetings and Reunions by “rule,” and we have a few extra for those that forget theirs.